About the Three Waters Reform Programme

 Questions

-Frequently asked questions about Three Waters Reform Programme.
+Frequently asked questions about the Water Services Reform Programme.

 • Reform Programme Engagement

-In July 2020, the Government launched the Three Waters Reform Programme to reform local government three waters service delivery arrangements.
+In July 2020, The Government launched its programme to reform local government water services delivery arrangements.

 Contact us